 In 2018, faced with cluttered sidewalks and street access issues caused by the invasion of these scooters, the City of Los Angeles adopted a permitting program and required e-scooter companies, through Los Angeles Ordinance 185,785, to disclose real-time location data for every device.

-Justin Sanchez uses e-scooters to travel from his home to work, visit friends, frequent local businesses and access places of leisure.
+Justin Sanchez used e-scooters to travel from his home to work, visit friends, frequent local businesses and access places of leisure.
 He filed a federal lawsuit against the Los Angeles Department of Transportation and the City of Los Angeles, alleging that their collection of location data violates the Fourth Amendment to the United States Constitution; Article 1, Section 13 of the California Constitution; and the California Electronic Communications Privacy Act (California Penal Code § 1546, et seq.).
 In fact, the data provides location data with “Orwellian” precision, within 1.11 centimeters of the scooter’s exact location.

 The complaint acknowledged that the location collection data did not collect any information directly identifying the rider of any particular scooter, but Sanchez alleged government actors could subsequently “match users’ trajectories in anonymized data from one dataset, with deanonymized date in another,” and research indicates programmers “could identify 50% of people from only two randomly chosen data points in a dataset that contained only time and location data.”
 The City of Los Angeles could therefore “easily” use MDS information with other data to identify trips to sensitive locations to track a rider’s whereabouts.